Ananyaa-Jain/Node/Express/Introduction to Express.md

 - You can define as many routes as needed for different parts of your site.
 - Basic Structure of a Route:
 `app.METHOD(PATH, HANDLER)`
-> app – Your Express application
+> app – Your Express application; an instance of Express
 >
 > METHOD – HTTP method (GET, POST, etc.)
 >